cch1/drcfg/README.md

 * hasheq - For purposes of equality, the reference state of a ZNode is *not* considered and only the path and client matter.

 #### clojure.core.async.impl.protocols.ReadPort
-* take! - Allows a ZNode to act as a read-only async channel yield event values
+* take! - Allows a ZNode to act as a read-only async channel yielding events.

 #### clojure.core.async.impl.protocols.Channel
 * close! - Allows a ZNode to cease watching the cluster-persisted ZNode